masterk63/memcached/README.md

 # memcached.js

 memcached.js is inspired in memcached server.
-This implementation is just a subset from the original, not include all commands, the commands currently supported are listed below.
+This implementation has only a subset of commands from the original.
+Commands currently support are listed below

 The server is useful if you want a simple memcached server that integrates with your existing node.js infrastructure, otherwise use [the original memcached](http://memcached.org/) which is a very lightweight.